 You must use an adequate amount of cure for the job.
 An average side of salmon or steelhead is 10 to 14 inches long, but the thickness and width will vary.
 Oftentimes I will cut the tail section off and smoke it separately.
 I also cut off the belly strip.
 When I mention a cure depth of 1/8" to 1/4" in the glass dish or the plastic wrap, this usually requires about 2/3 to 3/4 of a cup for a side of salmon.
 If you trim the fillet down it will take less.
 Naturally if you are doing a 6" or 8" center cut from a fillet, you will use way less than 2/3 of a cup of cure.

 The cure time is based on the thickness of the fillet, not the weight.
 You notice I list a range of time, this is to accommodate different thickness as well as personal preference for flavor.
 Some folks like a stronger and slightly saltier flavor.
-Time in the cure is 8 to 16 hours for a thick salmon fillet.
+Time in the cure for salmon is 8 to 12 hours for an average salmon fillet, and some readers have reported they prefer16 hours for a thick salmon fillet.
 A steelhead fillet will be thinner, so 6 to 8 hours works fine.
 Trout vary in size so the range of time is from 3 to 6 hours.
 With respect to cure time, disregard the length of the fillet, base it on thickness.
 Keep a log of your cure times and thickness so you can repeat a procedure you like.
 NOTE: For skinless fillets, sprinkle a layer of the dry cure on the top side as well.
 Skinless fillets will cure in about half the time because the cure is working from both sides.
+My personal cure times are usually around 3.5 hours for trout, 6 or 7 hours for steelhead, and around 8 hours for salmon.

 Method 1 - Sprinkle a layer of cure about 1/8” to 1/4" deep into the bottom of a glass baking dish (don’t use metal) make sure it is a little wider and longer than the fillet.
 Place the fillet, skin side up, on top of the dry cure.
 Cover the dish with plastic wrap.
 Place in the refrigerator to cure.